 Experience has also shown that when homeowners hire cheap excavators, it almost invariably results in shoddy workmanship, additional cost, and wasted time.

 Decks and Flatwork:

 Any additional decking per your plan or concrete work, including sidewalks, driveways, or steps from the outside or from the garage leading into the house must typically be in place before the house can receive final approval.
 Your project manager will let you know when these things should be arranged for.
 By being proactive, you can avoid unnecessary delays.

 The homeowner paints the house unless they contract us to do it.
 If you choose to do it yourself, then we will let you know well in advance so you can arrange for the painting to be done.
 Once the walls are ready for you to paint we really cannot continue with the trim and finishes until the paint is dry.
 And the exterior paint must be done before we can order the final inspection (in some cases, your lender may allow you to move in before the exterior painting is done due to weather conditions).
 So this is another area where, by being proactive, you can avoid unnecessary delays.

 So for these reasons and others, we encourage you to follow the recommendations that your True Built Home representative gives you.
-If you do, then you can expect your home to be completed in 120 days or less.
+If you do, then you can expect your home to be completed as quickly as possible.